andresilm/sql_query_app/solution/README.md

   **UPDATE** Loading of  _sqlcoder-7b-2_ is actually working but is terribly slow the first time since it has to download 15 GB (it takes several minutes).
 On second start it just loads the model relatively quick

+   **UPDATE 2** With this model, the solution is answering the question of the user as expected
 - An actual frontend